kmitul/face_recognition_app/README.md

 # Face Recognition App

-A versatile web application build using state of the art Face detection and recognition AI, providing you with following features :
+A versatile web application build using cutting edge Face detection and recognition AI, providing you with following features :

 - [x] Face verification
 - [x] Face matching in the database